tasdikrahman/tasdikrahman.com/_posts/2022-09-24-scaling-cluster-upgrades-for-kubernetes.md

 This post is more of a continuation of the talk I gave over at [kubernetes bangalore k8s september 2022 meetup](https://www.meetup.com/kubernetes-openshift-india-meetup/events/288277755/).

-Here are the slides, which you can take a peek over, to complement this post.
+Here are the slides, which you can take a peek over, to complement this post, if you would like to go through it before reading further.

+<script async class="speakerdeck-embed" data-id="5c166502e7e0418dad72eb6c65849ca0" data-ratio="1.77725118483412" src="//speakerdeck.com/assets/embed.js"></script>

 ## Context